morousg/cvGPUSpeedup/README.md

 The first main focus is on the transform operation, with an incomplete set of basic arithmetic operations to be performed on cv::cuda::GpuMat objects.

 In order to use it, you need to compile your code, along with cvGPUSpeedup library headers, with nvcc and at least C++14 support.
+We are testing it with CUDA version 11.8, on compute capabilities 7.5 and 8.6.